kyma-project/kyma/docs/02-get-started/13-trigger-function-with-event.md

 Kyma CLI
 </summary>

-1. Run the 'init' Kyma CLI command to create local files with the default configuration.
+1. Run the `init` Kyma CLI command to create local files with the default configuration.
 Go to the folder in which you want to initiate the workspace content and run this command:

     ```bash
     kyma init function